adamParker96/SaaS_App_Tech_Challenge/README.md

 Currently the routes for each service are set up so that only the user that passes the API key that matches the one in our .env file will be able to make calls to routes that mutate our data (POST, PATCH, DEL) - reading data is public.

 Data validation is done using the JOI javascript library and schemas created for each service allowing us to ensure that input matches expected types and formats.

 SQL injection is prevented by using parameterized SQL queries (ie await db.query('SELECT * FROM users WHERE id = $1', [id]);) in each of our services' models.

+XSS is prevented by using the santize-html javascript library, which allows us to define allowed tags and attributes that can be passed to our backend.

 ---------------------------------------------------------